This page may be viewed in: English

 - Baseline Monitoring Studies: Results from the baseline monitoring studies will be compared to future monitoring to evaluate the overall performance of the final cleanup over time.

 In 2001, the members of LDWG started the Remedial Investigation to determine the extent of contamination and risks for people and wildlife.
-The Remedial Investigation was finalized in 2010 and the members of LDWG used that information to inform the feasibility study that examined different methods and alternative plans to clean up the contamination and reduce risk.
+The Remedial Investigation was finalized in 2010 and the members of LDWG used that information to prepare the feasibility study that examined different methods and alternative plans to clean up the contamination and reduce risk.
 The Feasibility Study was completed in 2012.

 EPA then issued the proposed plan in 2013 for public comment.
 Members of the public, agencies, businesses and tribes submitted more than 1,300 comments during the public comment period.
 EPA issued a Record of Decision in 2014.